GenuinePrep/GenuinePrep.github.io/_posts/2018-05-07-general-reading.md

 * Factually true, but not mentioned in the passage

 ### Line References
-Many questions on the SAT will ask you to pick a line that supports the answer you gave in a previous question.
+Many questions on the SAT reading will ask you to pick a line that supports the answer you gave in a previous question.
 Lets call the original question #1 and the question that asks for evidence for your previous answer #2.
-If you are having difficulty find the answer to #1, **read all the lines that are mentioned in the answer options for #2.
-One of those lines will give you the answer to #1!
-Now you will have answers to both #1 and #2.**
+If you are having difficulty finding the answer to #1, **read all the lines that are mentioned in the answer options for #2.
+The answer to #1 can be found in the lines for one of the answer options in #2!
+Once you determine the correct answer, you will have answers to both #1 and #2.**

 ### General Theme Questions